waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Fossil Quest - Hypotheses Log
 - **Active Hypotheses (Ranked by Agent):**
     1.  **Fainted Fossil:** The Grunt wants a revived fossil Pokémon that has fainted.
+(Current Test)
     2.  **No Starter in Party:** The Hiker will move if the player's starter Pokémon is in the PC.
     3.  **Silph Scope Ghost:** The Silph Scope will reveal a ghost in Mt.
 Moon that needs to be captured and shown to the Grunt.
 - **Failed Hypotheses:**
+    - The Rocket Grunt on B2F will accept the POKé DOLL as the 'fossil'.
+(Result: Failed.
+Prof. Oak prevents the item's use.)
+    - Giving the POKé DOLL to the Grunt will make the Hiker on 1F move.
+(Result: Dependent on failed hypothesis, invalidated.)
     - The Hiker will only move for an 'adult', a status temporarily gained by interacting with the 'Old Man' in Viridian City.
 (Result: Failed.
 Hiker's dialogue was unchanged.)
     - The fossil is in an interactable rock.
     - The Hiker on 1F at (6,7) will move if shown the revived HELIX fossil Pokémon.